 - You must have a round trip air ticket or be able to show that you have the financial resources to purchase a return ticket at the end of your authorized travel period in Canada

 When you receive an IEC visa, you will also be given an open work permit, this will allow you to work short term jobs that comply with the requirements of the program (for employers) anywhere in Canada.
 Of course, you should have a plan of where you will be going.
-So, get your working holiday visa and get ready for the adventure of a lifetime.
+So, get your Canadian working holiday visa and get ready for the adventure of a lifetime.

 How We Can Help You

-By using our accredited Regulated Canadian Immigration Consultants (RCICs) you will not only improve your chances of success in the visa application process, but you will get expert advice on which province and program is best for your specific needs.
+By using our accredited Regulated Canadian Immigration Consultants (RCICs) you will not only improve your chances of success in the visa application process, but you will get expert advice on which province and program are best for your specific needs.
 Our RCICs are highly qualified and are granted permission by the ICCRC to assist you with your eligibility evaluation, review all your documents and application forms and submit them to the Canadian and provincial government on your behalf.
 Why take the chance of having your application denied because your forms are incorrect, sent in too late or missing a small but vital piece of information.

 When you apply to immigrate to Canada with our services you essentially remove all the stress and complications from the immigration process, and as long as you meet the eligibility requirements, you can rest assured that your application is in good hands.